-A Known Traveler Number (KTN), also called a Trusted Traveler Number, is a number issued by the US Transportation Security Administration (TSA), Department of Homeland Security (DHS) or Department of Defense (DoD) that indicates that a person has undergone some type of pre-flight background check or other screening before checking in for a flight.
-Adding your Known Traveler Number to an airline reservation greatly increases your chances of being able to use the TSA's PreCheck® security screening lanes at participating US airports and permits you, if you are a Global Entry member, to take advantage of expedited customs processing.
+A Known Traveler Number (KTN), also called a Trusted Traveler Number, is a number issued by the US Transportation Security Administration (TSA), Department of Homeland Security (DHS) or Department of Defense (DoD).
+This number indicates that you have undergone some type of pre-flight background check or other screening before checking in for a flight.
+Adding your Known Traveler Number to an airline reservation greatly increases your chances of being able to use the TSA's PreCheck security screening lanes at participating US airports.
+Your KTN also permits you to take advantage of expedited customs processing at select airports if you are a Global Entry member.

 How Can I Get a Known Traveler Number?

 The easiest way to get a KTN is to enroll in either the PreCheck or Global Entry program.
 If your application is approved, you will receive a KTN.
 A Global Entry KTN is linked to your passport information, while a PreCheck KTN is linked only to the personal information you supplied when you enrolled.
 Participating airlines may offer their frequent flyers PreCheck status.
 The airline will assign these travelers a KTN as part of that process.
 Active duty military personnel may use their DoD identification number as their KTN.